 MPSSAS offers crisis support and short-term counselling to provide immediate intervention, information on coping strategies, and referrals to other services.
 An appointment can usually be arranged within 5-10 business days.

 This help line provides 24-hour-a-day support and referral services.
-It is free, safe, and confidential, and staffed by trained women who provide support from an empowerment-based, non-judgmental approach which recognizes and respects the strength of individual women.
+It is free, safe, and confidential, and staffed by trained volunteers who provide support from an empowerment-based, non-judgmental approach which recognizes and respects the strength of individuals.
 You will call an answering service, who puts you in touch with our worker within minutes.

 DURING THE COVID-19 PERIOD, WE WILL BE CONTINUING WITH INDIVIDUAL COUNSELLING SESSIONS BY PHONE OR ONLINE (ZOOM).
 YOUR COUNSELLOR WILL BE IN TOUCH WITH YOU REGARDING YOUR APPOINTMENT.
 YOU CAN ALSO LEAVE A MESSAGE ON THE OFFICE PHONE LINES, AND THESE CALLS WILL BE PICKED UP AND RETURNED.